SENSEIXENUS2/SENSEIXENUS2.github.io/UctfWriteups/Writeup.md

 <img src= "https://github.com/SENSEIXENUS2/Ctf-writeupsScripts/blob/main/assets/Images/Uctfcaptcha20.jpg" width="600" height="600">

-In this challenge,the task was to submit 100 captchas but it was different this time because the captcha pictures was replaced with images stored on the server and the images contain pictures of an animal.
+In this challenge,the task was to submit 100 captchas but it was different this time because the captcha pictures were replaced with images stored on the server and the images contained pictures of an animal and can't be read with OCR

 <img src ="https://github.com/SENSEIXENUS2/Ctf-writeupsScripts/blob/main/assets/Images/Uctfcaptcha21.jpg" width="600" height="600">